dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-dylan.rst

    :example:

-     In the following code, the signalled messages appear in the Harlequin Dylan debugger window.
+     In the following code, the signalled messages appear in the Open Dylan debugger window.

      .. code-block:: dylan